sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 Open the Bot Emulator if it is not open already.
 Select the button "Open Bot" from the Welcome page.
 Navigate to where your "BotConfiguration.bot" file is located (should be under **resources > code-bot** if you followed the previous instructions).

 This should open a chat window with your bot.
 You can start by saying some sort of greeting ("hi", "hello", "whats up bot", etc.).
 The bot should respond with a greeting, followed by the help message that says what it can do.
 Since really all it can do is search, enter "search" to trigger the search dialog.
+There is also a menu to avoid typing, it comes up right after the greeting.
+You can also ask for help, but the answer will be the same you had before.

 ![Greet Bot](../resources/images/lab-bot/emulator-running.png)

 You should now be able to submit search requests, and your results should be returned.
 Try searching for various items and inspecting your results.
 If you're unsure what to search for, here are a few suggestions: "satya nadella", "financial reporting", "security issues", "Azure", "cognitive services", "cloud", "sql server", "learnai", "reports".
+Try to search using both the menu button and typing search + enter + the term you want to search for.

 ## Step 4 (optional) - Using break points to understand the search flow